 You can even syndicate your existing content to third party content syndication sites to reach new audiences and further boost brand awareness and authority.

 No one likes to read blogs or any other online content in one solid block of copy.
 Your readers will very soon lose interest if it looks like too much effort to get to the end.
 Instead, text should be easy to skim read so that visitors can assess what it’s about at a glance.

 Images are a great way to break things up and make content more interesting for your readers.

 Hubspot claim that content that includes relevant images or visuals can get 94% more views than content that doesn’t.
 Put that together with content that includes your SEO keywords and you’re onto a winning strategy.

-Using infographics can also be a good way to cut down on your written content if you need to.
-As they’re virtually self-contained, you may need less dialogue other than a brief explanation.
-This also makes them perfect for sharing across social media such as Twitter and Pinterest.
+Using infographics can be a good way to cut down on your written content if you need to.
+As they’re virtually self-contained, you may need little dialogue beyond a brief explanation.
+This makes them perfect for sharing across social media such as Twitter and Pinterest.

 If you’ve got stats or data that are genuinely helpful to your cause, then infographics will get technical or detailed information across in one bite-sized, easily understood graphic.

 Recognised as a slice of content marketing that can increase conversions by 80% on your landing page, videos should definitely be included in your marketing strategy.